Toohey Mountain

-Toohey Mountain is a mountain at the eastern side of the City of Brisbane's suburb of Moorooka.
-The rise was named after James Toohey, an Irish born Sydneysider who made his wealth in the California gold rush, before settling in the newly formed state of Queensland.
+Toohey Mountain is a mountain at the eastern side of the City of Brisbane's suburb of Moorooka in Queensland, Australia.
+It was named after James Toohey, an Irish born Sydneysider who made his wealth in the California gold rush, before settling in the newly formed state of Queensland.
 To the north of the mountain is Tarragindi Hill and Wellers Hill.

 Grass Tree Ridge was the name given to the tall and long ridge that extends through parts of Tarragindi, Salisbury and Nathan, towards Sunnybank.

 Toohey Mountain is the site of two small reservoirs.
 It lies within the Oxley Creek catchment with Rocky Waters Hole Creek draining western and southern slopes, the Norman Creek catchment to the north and Bulimba Creek's catchment to the east.

-Also of note, there is an old Channel 7 rebroadcasting tower located on the Melaleuca Walking Track (about 200m - 300m from the Madang St entrance to the Fimbriata Walking Track) which although discontinued from service for many decades has recently been restored to service as a community wireless access point by the BrisMesh, a community wireless group.
+Also of note, there is an old Channel 7 rebroadcasting tower located on the Melaleuca Walking Track (about 200–300 m from the Madang Street entrance to the Fimbriata Walking Track) which although discontinued from service for many decades has recently been restored to service as a community wireless access point by the BrisMesh, a community wireless group.